VirtualRaven/mathlibra/readme.md

 #README#
-This is the repo for mathlibra, an calculator backend library that parsers and interprets mathematical expressions.
-It is designed to serve as an backend for developing calculator software, but due to it's modularity and extensibility it could just as well be used to parse settings files or provide a application scripting enviroment.
+This is the repo for mathlibra, an calculator backend library written in C++ that parsers and interprets mathematical expressions.
+It is designed to serve as an backend for developing calculator software, but due to it's modularity and extensibility it could just as well be used to parse settings files or provide an application with a scripting enviroment.

 #### Main features ####
-*  Minimal dependencies - Only requires a C++11 compiler and runtime.
+*  Minimal dependencies - _Only requires a C++11 compiler and runtime._
-*  Several language bindings - Supports both C, C++ and Java (and in some extent python).
+*  Several language bindings - _Supports both C, C++ and Java (and in some extent python)._
-*  Extensible - Plugins can be created in no time using template generated wrappers.
+*  Extensible - _Plugins can be created in no time using template generated wrappers._
-*  Several supported platforms - Mathlibra has been sucessfully tested on Windows, OSX,Android and several Linux distributions.
+*  Several supported platforms - _Mathlibra has been sucessfully tested on Windows, OSX,Android and several Linux distributions._

 The rest of this readme will concern the practical details of how to setup, build, and contribute to mathlibra.
 To read more about mathlibra as a library please head to the [Wiki](https://github.com/VirtualRaven/mathlibra/wiki).